Crifrald/rpi-bmark/README.md

         msr sctlr_el1, x0
         isb

-All the memory except hardware memory is being mapped as inner and outer write-back non-transient read-allocating write-allocating cacheable (MAIR index 0) with the read-only sections being marked as not shared and the read-write sections being marked as full system shared, except for the stacks which are marked as not shared because Rust guarantees that safe code cannot access code from other threads unless that data is static.
+All the memory except hardware memory is being mapped as inner and outer write-back non-transient read-allocating write-allocating cacheable (MAIR index 0) with the read-only sections being marked as not shared and the read-write sections being marked as full system shared, except for the stacks which are marked as not shared because Rust guarantees that safe code cannot access data from other threads unless that data is static.

 To make sure that Linux isn't doing anything unusual, I wrote a kernel module to report the values in some registers as well as in the first user space page that it could find, and the values are as follows: